Gaelium/Learncode/README.md

 - **View all annotations**: run **LearnCode: View All Annotations** from the Command Palette to see all your highlights and notes across the book
 - Annotations are persisted in `.learncode/annotations.json` and survive reloads

+## Switching Between Projects

+After importing multiple books, use **LearnCode: Open Project** to switch between them without navigating the filesystem manually.

+- Open the Command Palette (`Cmd+Shift+P`) and run **LearnCode: Open Project**
+- A QuickPick list shows all previously imported books with their title and format
+- Select a project to open its workspace folder in VS Code
+- Choose **Browse for folder...** to open an existing LearnCode project from disk

+The project list is maintained automatically — every book you import and every LearnCode workspace you open is remembered across sessions.
+The folder-opened icon in the Exercises panel title bar provides quick access.

 ## Creating Worksheets

 LearnCode isn't limited to auto-detected exercises.
 You can create custom worksheets for any topic.